wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    This container references the OMF type that was created earlier, and an error will occur if the type does not exist when the container is created.

-2. To create the OMF container in the Edge Storage, store the JSON file with the name OmfCreateContainer.json on the local device.
+2. To create the OMF container in Edge Storage, store the JSON file with the name _OmfCreateContainer.json_ on the local device.
 3. To create the SDS stream to store data defined by the type, run the following curl command:

    ```bash